Last updated 22 May 2019

 Blackheath Memorial Park – definitely head here for a little morning stroll, and if it’s warm enough, a dip in the pool (the heritage listed art deco change rooms are just gorgeous).
 This park, with it’s sweeping lawns, gorgeous established evergreen trees and winding pathways is one of my favourite spots on the mountains.

 Logan Brae Orchard – This working orchard and apple shop is one of the Mountains’ true gems, set on the edge of a cliff overlooking the Shipley Plateau, during apple season you can spend a heavenly hour or so here stocking up on apples in the shop housed in Logan Brae’s old packing shed, also grab a warm apple pie and/or hot spiced apple juice and park yourself on the lawn by the orchard with that view spread out before you.

 Mountains Made – if you’d like to connect with some clever creatives on the Mountain, this hub will help you out

-The Blue Mountains also hosts some really fabulous farmers markets, sadly none are happening the weekend of our workshops (23/24 November) but if you are visiting another time, check out the Visit NSW page for details.
+The Blue Mountains also hosts some really fabulous farmers markets, for dates, check out the Visit NSW page for details.